vladimirbalin/vue-notes/README.md

 - Login and registration, logout
 - Adding new, updating and deleting notes
+- Redirecting to login page, if not authenticated

 ## Tech stack used

 - VueJS (Vue router, Vuex)
-- HTML, CSS (SCSS), Axios
+- HTML, CSS (SCSS)
+- Axios
-- Vanilla js with things like: async/await, interaction with localstorage
+- Vanilla js with things like: async/await, interaction with local storage